neomutt/neomutt.github.io/_dev/actions/doxygen.md

 This action updates the [Code Docs](https://code.neomutt.org).

-NeoMutt's code is throughly commented using Doxygen comment blocks.<br>
+NeoMutt's code is thoroughly commented using Doxygen comment blocks.<br>
 (Every function, struct, enum, global, and most members are documented)

 Learn more about [Doxygen](../doxygen)